tfederico/WatsonInnovation/README.md

 ## How to use
 Currently, Pearl does not have an user interface.
 Consequently, it is possible to explore its features with `.jar` file with command lines options.

-Firstly, you need to download all the files from the following link: []
+Firstly, you need to download all the files from the following [link](https://drive.google.com/open?id=1jtgfIBS0Bj9-vOkLxVpXzBW6EnFxHj5i)

 Secondly, you need to open the `config.csv` file and insert there the credentials (separated from their identifier by one `tab`) for the following services: